HamzaAissaoui/NftBot/README.md

 # NftBot
 A bot that buys and sells Nfts with a profit margin, it consists of 3 parts
+- To launch the bot:
+    - open a terminal window and run: celery -A bot beat --loglevel=info
+    - Open a second terminal window and run: celery -A bot worker --loglevel=info

 1. Scrapping:
     - Every 3-5 hours, the bot will: